 HIV/AIDS: Overview

-HIV targets and weakens the immune system, raising the risk and severity of other infections and diseases.
+HIV targets and weakens the immune system, raising the risk and severity of other infections and dots.
 HIV is a sexually transmitted disease (STI).
 It can also be transmitted by exposure to contaminated blood, infected injectables, or sharing needles.
 It can spread from mother to child through pregnancy, delivery, or nursing.
-Without treatment, it could take years for HIV to weaken the immune system to the extent to develop AIDS.
+Without treatment, it could take years for HIV to weaken the immune system to the extent of developing AIDS.

 HIV/AIDS has no cure; however, medications help keep the infection under control and the condition from developing.
 Fortunately, effective HIV treatment (known as antiretroviral therapy or ART) is available.
 People with HIV who take their HIV medication as prescribed and reach and keep an undetected infection rate can live long and healthy lives and will not transmit HIV to their HIV-negative partners through sex.